grewalrehmat/patients/README.md

 - **Admin**: CRUD permissions on users + logs.

 Interns receive tokens that auto-expire on exit from institution (handled by backend).

+--
+## 🧾 License

+Licensed under the **Apache 2.0 License** — ideal for enterprise-grade use and patent-grant protection.

+---